 Measure Your Furniture

-If you still haven't, now is the time to measure your furniture, so you can know exactly how much stuff can fit in a particular vehicle.
+If you still need to, now is the time to measure your furniture so you can know exactly how much stuff can fit in a particular vehicle.
 Keep the surprise factor to a minimum!

 Create An Inventory Of Items

 Create a clear document structure in which you will list the items in your house.
 Sort this list by rooms, and assign the items to the spaces they belong to.

 Make Travel Arrangements (if you are moving abroad)